 Unless you’re on a set, keep it light

-When you’re field recording you’re probably going to be moving around a lot.
+While field recording, you’re probably going to be moving around a lot.
 The last thing you want is to have to set up your laptop, audio interface, and tripods at every location.
 If you’re looking to get in and out, keep it lightweight.
 While that’s easy to do with lav mics, it’s a little more difficult with something like a shotgun microphone.

 In that case it’s probably best to also invest in a digital recorder like the Zoom H5.
-Not only is it itself a great way to record outdoors thanks to its built-in mics, but there are also two XLR inputs on the bottom so you can record straight to a memory card without needing to set up a computer at all.
+Not only is it a great outdoor recording option thanks to its built-in mics, but there are also two XLR inputs on the bottom so you can record straight to a memory card without a computer at all.

 Have fun with sound effects